dseguy/php-error-messages/messages/an-alias-was-defined-for-%s::%s-but-this-method-does-not-exist.rst

 Solutions
 _________

-+ Check the name of the orginal method for typos.
++ Check the name of the original method for typos.
 + Add the missing method in the trait.
 + Remove the alias.
 + Remove the method with the same name in the class, and remove the alias.